keyxcode/hear-harmony/README.md

 ---

-### Description

-On the ***Train*** page, press *"Reference"*, carefully listen to it, then press *"Play"*, which plays from one to five random notes, depending on the number of notes you select.
-Next, play your guesses on the on-screen piano until you get all of them right.

-After you get the answer right, press *"Shuffle"* to get a new set of random notes.
-If the challenge is too difficult, you could press *"Answers"*, which reveals the notes to you.

-The *"Prefer sharp spelling"* switch toggles between flat and sharp spelling for the on-screen note names.

-The *"Static reference note"* switch determines whether or not the reference note changes when you *"Shuffle"*.
-This might be useful when you want to train your relative pitch against a specific note, for example C3.

-If you are looking for an extra challenge, try turning on the *"Random number of random notes"* switch.
-This will hide the number of random notes from you, and will also change this number each time you *"Shuffle"*.

----
 ### Pro-tip

 You could play the on-screen piano using your computer keyboard.
 The lower octave starts with "Z" as C3 and the upper octave starts with "Q" as C4.
 See if you could figure out how they map to the rest of the piano!